lzy37ld/annotation_to_gs/README.md

 2.
    1. Place all the zip files containing the annotation results in the current directory.
    2. Put the [credential file](https://drive.google.com/drive/u/3/folders/1SS7jzhF-OzVN1s0cgS7KREADbCzhaKoa) in the current dir.
-Please directly request for the permission of this link.
+Please directly request permission via this link.

 3. Run the `unzip.sh` script:
     ```bash